This set of Biomedical Instrumentation online quiz focuses on “Transmission of Analog Physiological Signals Over Telephone”.

 d) limb electrodes

-9. Home blood glucose measurement devices measure the glucose level through invasive method.
+9. Home blood glucose measurement devices measure the glucose level through an invasive method.

 10. Blood glucose level measurement device uses a biosensor works on the principle of _____________